annaannaA33/task-card_war_game/ReadMe.md

 Your name: Player1
 Your name: Player2
-Player1: 18 cards
+Player1: has 18 cards
-Player2: 18 cards
+Player2: has 18 cards

 Round 1
 Enter 'm' to make a move, 'play again' to restart the game, or 'stop' to end the game: m